-On Monday night, the Chicago Blackhawks won their first Stanley Cup championship on home ice in 77 years.
+The Chicago Blackhawks won the 2015 Stanley Cup championship on home ice, their first in 77 years.
 Unlike other Hawks fans and hockey enthusiasts, NHL veteran Stan Mikita is not participating in the celebration.
 In fact, he is completely unaware of his team’s most recent victory and the 22 years he spent playing for Chicago as number 21.

 “His mind is completely gone,” Jill Mikita, Stan’s wife, told the Chicago Tribune earlier this week.

-Mikita’s memory and cognition had been slowly waning for years, but began to rapidly deteriorate last September.
+Mikita’s memory and cognition had been slowly waning for years, but began to rapidly deteriorate in 2014.
 Only a few months later, his diagnosis of suspected Lewy body dementia (LBD) was made public.
 The 75-year-old has been residing at an assisted living facility outside of Chicago since January, where his family and friends visit him often.

 A number of former NHL players have recently filed lawsuits against the league claiming they were not warned of the health risks associated with repeated concussions sustained during gameplay.
 Repeated head trauma can result in a progressive neurodegenerative disease called chronic traumatic encephalopathy (CTE).
 Like many other brain diseases such as Alzheimer’s and Lewy body dementia, CTE can only be definitively diagnosed postmortem.